 The second level continues.
 Television expands the line of radio, but does it add much to it?
 Does it yield much by way of a space of possibility?
-Fredric Jameson: “The blockage of fresh thinking before this solid little window against which we strike our heads being not unrelated to precisely that whole or total flow we observe through it.”
-Television appears as an analog flow.
+Fredric Jameson: “The blockage of fresh thinking before this solid little window against which we strike our heads being not unrelated to precisely that whole or total flow we observe through it.”* Television generalizes the line of communication as an analog flow.
 The digital has not yet prevailed.